skainine/Kismis/README.md

 ## TODO
 To further customize and use the project, add your configuration files for firebase and amplify to allow account creation, persistence, video upload etc.
-Some commented code is already present in the source for this purpose see docs for more information
+Some commented code is already present in the source for this purpose.
+Check docs for more information

 Firebase: https://firebase.google.com/docs/android/setup